-\paragraph{\textbf{The trade-off between alignment and uniformity.}} In addition to the reduction in uniformity loss that results in improved model performance, we also observe that the proposed \scl method leads to an increase in the alignment loss.
+\paragraph{\textbf{The trade-off between alignment and uniformity.}} We also observe that the proposed \scl method leads to an increase in the alignment loss.
 This indicates that the next item representations are not only becoming more discriminative to other item representations but also less correlated with the session representations.
-To further understand the trade-off between these two factors, we conducted additional studies on the \tmall dataset by adjusting the alignment and uniformity loss through controlling the \scl loss weight $\beta$.

-The results of these studies are depicted in the two sub-figures (on two sides) of Figure \ref{fig:alignment_uniformity}, which provide a closer look at the effect of different combinations of alignment and uniformity loss on the model performance.
-Specifically, as we increase the \scl loss weight $\beta$ using the \dhcn model, the uniformity loss gradually decreases from -3.86 to -3.92, while the alignment loss increases from 1.08 to around 1.20.
-During the process, the model performance in P@10 is generally improved from 33.62\% to 35.14\%.
+We conduct additional studies on the \tmall dataset by adjusting the alignment and uniformity loss through controlling the \scl loss weight $\beta$.
+The results are depicted in the two sub-figures of Figure \ref{fig:alignment_uniformity}.
+Specifically, for the \dhcn model, when the uniformity loss gradually decreases from -3.86 to -3.92 and the alignment loss increases from 1.08 to around 1.20, the model performance in P@10 is generally improved from 33.62\% to 35.14\%.
 Similar results are observed in the experiments using the \cotrec model.
 This suggests that an excessive focus on alignment and inadequate attention to uniformity could result in sub-optimal model performance.